rocky-linux/documentation/docs/labs/security/lab8-iptables.md

 4. As soon as you execute the above command, the netfilter stack puts it into effect immediately.
 To see this, ask your partner to try any ftp commands while still logged into your ftp server - e.g.  `ls`.
 Success or Failure?

+    !!! question "Lab tasks:"

+        Success or failure?

-    If it fails ask your partner to try disconnecting and try logging on again from scratch.
-Success of failure?
+        If it fails ask your partner to try disconnecting and try logging on again from scratch, and check for success again.

 5. Ask another person that is NOT your partner to try logging on to your ftp server anonymously.
 You could also ask somebody from hq.example.org to try connecting to your ftp site.

+    !!! question

         Success or failure?

 6. Enable and start your web server on serverXY.

 7. Ensure other people can visit your web site using a browser.
 Create a rule to block http traffic from hq.example.org to your local machine.

 ### Exercise 3